allanmosesfernandes/portfolio2025/posts/how-ai-helped-save-a-production-disaster.md

 This might be the most underwhelming article you’ll ever read on the things AI can help you achieve, but in that moment I was so glad to have access to a tool that made these things easier and not swift through 5 different takes on stackoverflow.

-I personally find myself going away from AI models for my coding workflow, because it feels like outsourcing the very joy of solving problems.
+I personally find myself going away from AI models for my coding workflow, because it felt like outsourcing the very joy of solving problems.
 Don't get me wrong I still use AI to help me when I'm stuck or do a review to ensure I'm not shipping idiot code.

 I don’t want AI to do the thinking for me, I code because I enjoy and love solving problems.
 But I don't want AI to come up with a solution before I have even got a chance to think about the problem myself.